nezuppo/ipcountry/README.md

 # ipcountry
-A filter script which inserts country code or name of ip address in a text.
+A filter script which inserts the country codes or names of ip addresses in a text.